-For clinical users, a DICOM receiver is generally installed, allowing for direct exporting from contouring software or other planning systems into Thinknode for use within Astroid.
-In such cases, you can proceed directly to the Importing Patient Data section below.
+For clinical users, a DICOM receiver is generally installed, allowing for direct exporting from contouring software or other planning systems for use within Astroid.
+In such cases, this DICOM receiver service will be pre-configured to upload the incoming files directly to Thinknode and will also create the records necessary for the DICOM files to be populated into the Astroid Planning App list of available Imports.